cli-kit/cli-command/doc/readme/errors.md

 The pre-defined error conditions are in [en.json][en.json].
 The [error][error] module intentionally starts incrementing exit status codes from `128` so as not to conflict with low exit status codes, for example, `node` uses exit code `8` to indicate an uncaught exception.
 The command module uses exit codes from `64-127` and you are encouraged to start your exit codes from `128`.

 Error conditions encountered by the module are treated in an idiomatic manner, they are dispatched as an `error` event from the program.
-However, you may just want some default error handling, so if you have not registered an `eror` listener on the program by the time `parse()` is called then the default error handling will be used.
+However, you may just want some default error handling, so if you have not registered an `error` listener on the program by the time `parse()` is called then the default error handling will be used.

 The default error handling prints useful messages to `stderr` with information about the error except for an uncaught exception which will also print the stack trace.